kennywlino/Speech-RPG-Game/README.md

 In order to run the game, you must have Python 3 (and not Python 2).
 You must also install the SpeechRecognition module found [here](https://pypi.python.org/pypi/SpeechRecognition/).

+You will also need a microphone to do the recording.

 ## Release History